ac-springboard/unit-23/23.1/exercise/flask-blogly/README.md

 1 - The documentation and tests will be completed during this unit (Unit 23)

 2 - The styling is far from completed.
 It's formatted for test purposes only.

+3 - I've used some techniques ***beyond the scope of the exercises***, such as:

+- Splitting the models in different files.
+- Moving the routes to a file separate from the app (I had to use the Blueprint class for that).
+- Using multiples schemas in the same or separated database.
+- Parametrizing the database and schema names.
+- Others.